Mark McLaughlin points out taxpayers who file their tax returns late may get more sympathy from the tax tribunal than HMRC.

 It is important to note that if a reasonable excuse has ceased, it only offers an escape from a late filing penalty if the failure is remedied without unreasonable delay thereafter (FA 2009, Sch 55, para 23(2)(c)).
 Unfortunately, there is no statutory definition of ‘unreasonable’, so each case will depend on the particular circumstances.

-This article was first printed in Property Tax Insider in March 2017.
+This article was first printed in Tax Insider in May 2017.